radiantlogic-v8/documentation-eoc/documentation/environments/environment-overview/update-an-environment.md

 ### Select a version number

- To update your environment, select the next available version number that is ahead of your current environment version.
+ To update your application, select the next available version number that is ahead of your current environment version.
 Your currently installed version number is displayed just above the dropdown menu for reference.

 > [!note] Application versions can only be increased incrementally.
 You cannot select a version that is more than one level ahead of your current version.